sourcegraph/sourcegraph-public-snapshot/doc/a_new_admin/deployment/index.md

 > NOTE: The Single container option is provided for local proofs-of-concept and is not intended for testing or deployed at a pre-production/production level.
 Some features, such as Code Insights, are not available when using this deployment type.
 If you're just starting out and want the absolute quickest setup time, [try Sourcegraph Cloud](https://sourcegraph.com).

+## Reference repositories

+For Docker Compose and Kubernetes deployments, Sourcegraph provides reference repositories with branches corresponding to the version of Sourcegraph you wish to deploy.
+The reference repository contains everything you need to spin up and configure your instance depending on your deployment type, which also assists in your upgrade process going forward.

+For more information, follow the install and configuration docs for your specific deployment type: [Docker Compose](https://github.com/sourcegraph/deploy-sourcegraph-docker/) or [Kubernetes](https://github.com/sourcegraph/deploy-sourcegraph/).

 ## External services

 By default, Sourcegraph provides versions of services it needs to operate, including: